kirederik/onionworks/content/blog/odb-part-II.md

 sensitive data.

-If building the Service Adapter in Golang, one can use the [on-demand services SDK](https://github.com/pivotal-cf/on-demand-services-sdk) to speed up even more the development process.
+If building the Service Adapter in Golang, one can use the [on-demand services SDK](https://github.com/pivotal-cf/on-demand-services-sdk) to speed up the development process.
 The SDK allows the Service Author to focus on implementing the logic behind the subcommands, and will handle the command line invocation, parsing the input parameters, serializing the response and handling error cases.

 In the next post, we'll go deeper into the subcommands and start to write our own Service Adapter.
 See you soon!